|Self care starts with looking after your health to make sure you stay well. Find out more in our 10 ways to stay well PDF.|

 Many minor illnesses and injuries can be cared for at home, with no need to visit your GP.
 There are many ways you can access expert advice from home on how to manage feeling unwell.

 The NHS website has clinical advice on the symptoms and treatment for hundreds of common illnesses.

 Ask a pharmacist

-Remember that your local pharmacist can help with many ailments, such as sore throats, colds, asthma, eczema, hay fever, and period pain.
+Remember that your local pharmacist is a trained medical professional who can advise you on the right medicine to help with many ailments, such as sore throats, colds, asthma, eczema, hay fever, period pain and diarrhoea and vomiting.

 Keep a well-stocked medicine cabinet

 Be prepared for common illnesses and injuries by keeping your medicine cabinet stocked with these items all year round.
 Click here to download the PDF.